Ross Szabo: Career

-Szabo was the Director of Outreach for the National Mental Health Awareness Campaign from 2002-2010.
+Szabo was the Director of Outreach for the National Mental Health Awareness Campaign from 2002 to 2010.
 In that time, Szabo helped create the first nationwide youth mental health speakers' bureau in the country, called the Heard, which was later acquired by Active Minds.
 He spoke to over one million young people and reached millions in media appearances.
 Szabo was awarded the 2010 Didi Hirsch Erasing the Stigma Leadership Award and had his work entered into the Congressional Record by Congressman Patrick Kennedy.

 He is known for being one of the most sought after mental health speakers in the country, co-authoring Behind Happy Faces: Taking Charge of Your Mental Health - A Guide for Young Adults. and creating a mental health curriculum also titled Behind Happy Faces.
 The curriculum is being used by over 200,000 students across the country.
 Behind Happy Faces Mental Health Curriculum received the 2016 Excellence in Education Award from the Association of Fraternity/Sorority Advisors.
+In 2020 Szabo authored A Kids Book About Anxiety, published by Penguin Random House and distributed worldwide.

-Szabo's work at Geffen Academy at UCLA is to create a comprehensive mental health curriculum that follows the milestones of adolescent development for grades 6-12.
+Szabo's work at Geffen Academy at UCLA is to create a comprehensive mental health curriculum that follows the milestones of adolescent development for grades 6–12.

 Szabo was diagnosed with bipolar disorder at age 16.
 As a senior at Northampton Senior High School in Northampton, PA, he was hospitalized for attempting to take his own life.
 He started talking about his experiences with bipolar disorder and the issues he faced during his senior year.
 After numerous struggles, Szabo graduated from American University in 2002.
 Szabo received an MA in Educational Psychology from Ball State University in 2018.
-He is a blogger for the Huffington Post and a returned Peace Corps Volunteer having served in Botswana from 2010-2012.
+He is a blogger for the Huffington Post and a returned Peace Corps Volunteer having served in Botswana from 2010 to 2012.